 - Face coverings/mask wearing: It is no longer a requirement for staff or pupils to wear a face covering/mask in school.
 Students can continue to wear a face covering/mask if they wish to do so on a personal basis.

-- All the above, no doubt, will need further tweaking as we move through the week.
+- All the above, no doubt, will be updated as advice/guidelines are issued.
 As always if there is any uncertainty at all drop in, text, email, teams' message or ring to clarify any of the information above.
 Thank you for playing your part in keeping our college community safe.

 COVID Symptoms Please do not to attend school if pupils have any symptoms of Covid-19 infection.
 The HSE advise parents to take a precautionary approach, particularly for children less able to articulate their symptoms, that if a child appears unwell, observe them at home and contact their GP as appropriate.